Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 - Define the _tasks_ (read: functions) that will make up the pipeline
 - Chain tasks together into a _flow_ as a way of defining their interdependencies
 - Run the pipeline, and examine the output
-- Visualize the task graph with graphviz
+- Visualize the task graph with Graphviz

 ### Installing Prefect